Council Tax Support Scheme Consultation

 Using registration helps us safeguard your results.
 The information we gather should come from our residents and stakeholders, not from bots.

 Ask us for a paper copy or a large print copy of the consultation, or if you want a translated copy of the consultation either by email at consult@hounslow.gov.uk or calling on 020 8583 4751.
+You can also pick up and return a paper copy of the survey via any library in the borough.

 Talk to us about the proposals